EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * "SADNESS" STATE: The idea is that when a character dies, the other is in a "sad state"; This is just a way to "lock" one character when the other is dead, so both respawn when a life is lost.
 * HUD/UI DESIGN: Is barely there/needs to be developed and with a proper style.
 * SPRITES: Every art here is placehoder art so "real sprites" aren't used yet; The game has 6 main characters being 3 older siblings and 3 younger siblings, so their current sprites reflect that even if they could've been better (They also have the same gameplay); Each level has 2 characters and i use an export var to change the characters on each level.
-* SPACE/GRAVITY ELEMENTS: Maybe "low gravity zones" are good enough and no need for "inverted gravity" zones.
 * BOSS FIGHTS: Will probably be a very complex inclusion.
-* NPC'S AND SIDE CHARACTERS: Not a thing yet since what i got currently is very basic.
 * DIALOGUE SYSTEM: Will i use the Dialogic addon?
 Not sure.
-* INGAME TEXTS: Like story segments, instructions/tips, "lore" etc.
-* INGAME GALLERY: Because if i figure out basic cutscenes, maybe an art gallery would be neat.
 * COLLECTABLES: Special objects to be collected for fun is something i'd like to try, like "lore texts" or art gallery stuff.
 * NICE VISUALS: It's not just about pretty visuals for the sake of it, things like feedback could be important.
 * BACKGROUNDS AND DECORATIONS: Oh yeah, i guess i could add this to the list.